 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3200 and Panasonic Lumix DMC-FZ2000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the FZ2000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3200 does not offer wifi capability.
+In contrast, the D3200 does not provide wifi capability.